ggschuler/thingumbob-again/README.md

 ### Thingumbob again!: Infant Data Transformation for Anomaly Detection

-Standardization of infant 2D motion data and its use for identification of anomalous movement.
+Implementation of the loading, pre-processing, and classification of infant 2D motion data with Graph Convolutional Networks — as described in the master's thesis "Graphs of growth: detecting infant movement anomalies with graph convolutional networks".